-The CI Center for Community Engagement (CCE) calls for faculty, community partners, and students to submit descriptions of service-learning projects to be considered for Best Practices Recognition.
+The CI Center for Community Engagement (CCE) calls for faculty to submit descriptions of service-learning projects to be considered for Best Practices Recognition.
 The CCE’s Best Practices Recognition is designed to highlight and honor projects by making important contributions to our community while generating valuable student learning – thereby exemplifying CSUCI’s commitments to innovation and excellence.
 Projects selected for Best Practices recognition will collectively spotlight a wide variety of successful practices and projects that will inspire and promote deeper engagement with service-learning throughout the extended CI community.

 Nominated Course Title

 Faculty Member Name

 Please describe the community need(s) that the project seeks to address, and identify project goals as they pertain to the underlying need(s).
 Goals should include service and learning elements.

 Please provide a narrative description of the main activities involved in the project.
 A list of some of the main types of activities include: planning and design, student training, service or research activities, reflective practices, assessment, etc. Describe the roles and responsibilities of all participants in those activities, along with the nature of the partnership.

 Identification of project participants: Please provide information on all key participants.
 Participants will generally include: faculty, community partners and students.